-The 2040 TMP is a framework for providing transit and related services to Central Oregon for the next 20 years.
-It will be used by CET to identify new services and transit facilities, further policy discussions, develop new outreach platforms that embrace DEI initiatives, inform how Statewide Transportation Improvement Funds (STIF) transit funds are spent, and monitor future funding needs and opportunities.
-The TMP identifies near, mid, and long-term transit service enhancements that help meet the vision and goals for transit in the region.
-It is important to note that project timelines referenced in this plan may be accelerated if funding is secured sooner than anticipated.
+The 2040 Cascades East Transit (CET) Transit Master Plan (TMP) is a framework for providing transit and related services to Central Oregon for the next 20 years.
+It will be used by CET to identify new services, further policy discussions, inform how Statewide Transportation Improvement Funds (STIF) transit funds are spent, and monitor future funding needs and opportunities.
+The TMP identifies near-term (2025), mid-term (2030), and long-term (2040) transit service enhancements that help meet the vision and goals for transit in the region established through the TMP process.